mavryk-network/taquito/website/versioned_docs/version-20.0.0/sapling.md

 ---

 Sapling is a protocol allowing private transactions in a decentralized environment.
-Sapling was introduced in Tezos in the Edo protocol.
-Refer to the Tezos documentation for more information on Sapling: https://tezos.gitlab.io/active/sapling.html
+Sapling was introduced in Mavryk in the Edo protocol.
+Refer to the Mavryk documentation for more information on Sapling: https://tezos.gitlab.io/active/sapling.html

 ## Keys